schrodinger.application.jaguar.qrnn.temp_opt module¶

 The function is evaluated everywhere in the range with the datatype of the first call to the function, as enforced by the

-argument (see Notes).The brute force approach is inefficient because the number of grid points increases exponentially - the number of grid points to evaluate is
+vectorizeNumPy function.
+The value and type of the function evaluation returned whenfull_output=Trueare affected in addition by thefinishargument (see Notes).The brute force approach is inefficient because the number of grid points increases exponentially - the number of grid points to evaluate is

-.
+Ns ** len(x).
 Consequently, even with coarse grid spacing, even moderately sized problems can take a long time to run, and/or run into memory limitations.- funccallable

 The objective function to be minimized.
 Must be in the form

-is a tuple of any additional fixed parameters needed to completely specify the function.- rangestuple
+f(x, *args), wherexis the argument in the form of a 1-D array andargsis a tuple of any additional fixed parameters needed to completely specify the function.- rangestuple

 Each component of the

-.
+rangestuple must be either a “slice object” or a range tuple of the form(low, high).
 The program uses these to create the grid of points on which the objective function will be computed.
-SeeNote 2
+SeeNote 2for more detail.- argstuple, optional

 Any additional fixed parameters needed to completely specify the function.